syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Touch-Support.md

 ---
 layout: post
-title: Touch-Support | WindowsForms | Syncfusion
+title: Touch Support in Windows Forms Ribbon control | Syncfusion
-description: touch support
+description: Learn about Touch Support support in Syncfusion Windows Forms Ribbon (RibbonControlAdv) control and more details.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# Touch Support
+# Touch Support in Windows Forms Ribbon (RibbonControlAdv)

 Ribbon control have touch support and it provides Touch UI which is easy to access the elements in Ribbon.